ggurov/MEGA_EPIC_CANBUS/.project/progress.md

 - Performance constraints documented

 ### 🚧 In Progress
-- None (awaiting next development phase)
+- Smart transmission tuning and validation

 ### ❌ Not Started